Editor’s note: this article has been updated.

 - Plant a cover crop over the bed’s surface to increase nitrogen.
 When your cover crop has finished its life cycle, mulch the entire bed with straw to hold until spring when you would plant as a regular garden bed.

 Keep in mind that hardwoods break down more slowly in a hügel bed and will hold more water over the long term than softwoods.
 Some, like alder, aspen, cottonwood, and poplar, will begin rotting more quickly, releasing nutrients into the soil sooner.
-Avoid adding woods like black walnut and old growth redwoods, since these will negatively impact the decomposition process.
+Avoid adding woods like black walnut, old growth redwoods, and cedar since these will negatively impact the decomposition process.

 Garlic is one of the few crops in North America that does its best growing in the fall and spring.
 Getting your bulbs in the ground now means a better crop come July, since garlic needs a long growing season to fully develop.